 To better serve our heritage stakeholders, program guidelines and application forms for the 2019-20 grant opportunities under the Heritage Development Fund (Built Heritage) are now available at Heritage Property.

 Owners of a registered municipal heritage property (including those located within an approved municipal heritage conservation district) may apply for a conservation advice grant to support up to 50% of the costs to prepare the conservation advice report up to a maximum of $3,000.

-Only registered municipal heritage properties used either for religious worship or community, non-profit purposes are eligible, may apply for a conservation work grant to support up to 50% of the eligible conservation work costs up to a maximum of $7,500 every two years.
+Only registered municipal heritage properties used either for religious worship or community, non-profit purposes are eligible, and may apply for a conservation work grant to support up to 50% of the eligible conservation work costs up to a maximum of $7,500 every two years.
 Property owners are responsible to review the revised program guidelines, including a provision supporting the Culture Action Plan to ensure your proposed conservation project can be considered.

 Revised Program Guidelines

 As outlined in the program guidelines, while formal approval cannot be provided until April 1, new application deadlines of March 15 and May 15 have been introduced for 2019-20.
-After May 15, submitted applications will be assessed based on date of receipt and the program’s fiscal ability.
+After May 15, submitted applications will be assessed based on the date of receipt and the program’s fiscal ability.
 In all cases, the new deadline to submit a final report will be November 15, 2019.
-Should you have any questions on these grants or would like to obtain an application form and guideline document, please contact my office at 902-424-5647.
+Should you have any questions about these grants or would like to obtain an application form and guideline document, please contact my office at 902-424-5647.

 Should you have any questions on these incentives, or would like to obtain an application form and guideline documents, please call 902-424-5647.